 2. Add a Countdown….or Three!

-I knew that countdowns would be the biggest part of our deployment wall.
 I wanted something visible that would help the kids really grasp the concept of time.
 In my excitement to count down the days until our soldier was home, I ended up making three different countdowns: daily, weekly, and monthly.
 (Admittedly, this was a bit of overkill, but it helped us figure out what worked best.)

 Daily Countdown

-First, I made a daily countdown by printing off a calendar from www.timeanddate.com.
-When you click on the ‘yearly’ option, you are able to choose the month you want your calendar to start in.
+When you click on the ‘yearly’ option, you can choose the month you want your calendar to start in.
 Thus, you aren’t limited to calendars that only begin on January 1.
 (This option is perfect for deployment countdowns, considering deployments begin at all times throughout the year.)
-We used a pen to put an ‘X’ over each day that passed.

 Monthly Countdown

-Next, I made a monthly countdown, which we kept in a big felt envelope.
-I filled this envelope with a handmade card for every month that he was gone.
+I filled the envelope with a handmade card for every month that he was gone.
 Each card had a fun activity for us to do together written on it.
 Around the 10th of each month (the day my husband left), we would get a card out of the envelope and do the activity together.
 The girls loved it!

 Weekly Countdown

 Then, we made a weekly countdown – which was our favorite!
 We made a paper chain with 1 link for each week that he was gone.
-To make the links, I cut 12×12 scrapbook paper into 2 inch strips and taped them together to make a chain.
+To make the links, I cut 12×12 scrapbook paper into 2-inch strips and taped them together to make a chain.

 When people came over, they would always comment on how short the chain was getting and how they couldn’t wait for him to be home again.
 Each week, I let the kids take turns breaking a chain and throwing it away.
 They loved it!
 If you choose to do only one countdown, I recommend this one.